bsivanantham/amiro-os/README.txt

 1 - REQUIRED SOFTWARE
 ---------------------

-In order to compile the source code, you need to install the GCC for ARM embedded devices.
-Since AMiRo-OS requires ChibiOS as system kernel, you need a copy of that project as well.
-Furthermore, AMiRo-OS requires a compatible bootloader, such as provided by the AMiRo-BLT project.
+In order to compile the source code, you need to install the GNU ARM Embedded Toolchain.
+Since this project uses GNU Make for configuring and calling the compiler, this tool is requried too.
+AMiRo-OS uses ChibiOS as system kernel, so you need a copy of that project as well.

 1.1 - Git